 Here we will cover a couple of common use cases for setting up a Power BI Jira Integration.

 BI tools continue to raise one of the most pressing questions in software development: whether or not to embrace the idea of agile development, a philosophy that encourages developers to be flexible and creative in delivering just what the user needs.

 Developers, chafed under managers who impose highly structured plans with fixed roles and inflexible schedules, push programmers into tight boxes.
-By default, pressure of estimated time vs real execution time vs time left leave little room for programmers to unleash their intuitive and improvisational ways of collaborating.
+By default, the pressure of estimated time vs real execution time vs time left leaves little room for programmers to unleash their intuitive and improvisational ways of collaborating.